 Westmont has provided sample plans below outlining course suggestions for the first-year in each discipline.
 These sample plans will be useful as you can add in potential major courses to the list of courses you are developing for your first semester.
 Keep in mind that these are sample plans.
 Not every student will complete the major in the same way.

 If you are currently unsure of your major, don't worry!
 The general education requirements are designed to cross disciplines so that you can experience different aspects of Westmont's academic offerings.
 Focusing first on completing your general education requirements will help you discover what majors might interest you.

 Once you have a list of possible other classes, use the Schedule Planner to help you create a preferred schedule with no time conflicts.
 Use the remaining class sections on your list as back up courses in the event that your preferred sections are already closed.

 - View the major and minor requirements in the Westmont College Catalog

 - View the sample plans for each discipline

 Using WebAdvisor to Select and Register for Classes

-Once you are ready to register for your courses, you can use this Register and Drop Section registration tutorial to walk you through the final steps of registration.
+- On your appointed registration day and time, you can use this Register and Drop Sections tutorial to walk you through the final steps of registration.